dhomi/fullstack_conteinerized/Readme.md

 - Chaos testing: https://github.com/chaos-mesh/chaos-mesh
 - Create an architectural picture to explain what and how this project works
 - Extra README instructions
+- Wait time or time sleep when you execute the startup.sh. when you start the first time the script it doesnt wait till the pod is deployed with the status running.
+It will throw an error.